 In this webcast, Maryann Girardi, PT, DPT, ATP, talks about the challenges of providing physical therapy to children who have CHARGE Syndrome.
 Maryann describes the impact of the CHARGE Syndrome on balance and muscle tone as well as strategies for establishing a successful treatment plan.

-The webcast chapters are: 1 — CHARGE Syndrome: Providing Physical Therapy; 2 — Establishing Communication; 3 — Creating a Treatment Plan; 4 — Therapeutic Movement and Motivation; 5 — Active and Passive PT; 6 — Setting and Adjusting Goals; 7 — Outlook for Improvement.
+The webcast chapters are: 1 — Introduction; 2 — Establishing Communication; 3 — Creating a Treatment Plan; 4 — Therapeutic Movement and Motivation; 5 — Active and Passive PT; 6 — Setting and Adjusting Goals; 7 — Outlook for Improvement.

 - CHARGE Syndrome: Sensory Processing